 To learn more, see our papers on Parenting and Lead Mitigation at Home and Environmental Contaminants and Child Development and work from the lab featured on the UM SPH blog the Pursuit.
 This work was also featured by NIEHS Partnerships for Environmental Public Health.

-To learn more, see our papers on Parent SR and Youth T1D and SR as a Protective Factor for Youth with T1D During COVID-19 Pandemic.
+To learn more, see our paper on Parent SR and Youth T1D.

 Adolescent Interventions to Manage Self-Regulation of T1D (AIMS T1D)

-AIMS T1D is a clinical trial (NCT03688919) funded through the NIH Common Fund/Office of Behavioral and Social Sciences Research/Science of Behavior Change Initiative and NICHD (UH3HD087979).
-The goal of AIMS T1D is to test self-regulation-focused interventions among adolescents ages 13-17 years old with type 1 diabetes (T1D).
-Self-regulation skills include Executive Function (EF), Emotion Regulation (ER) and Future Orientation (FO).
-T1D-related outcomes include medical regimen adherence and HbA1c.
-The AIMS T1D team includes Dr. Emily Fredericks, UM Department of Pediatrics, (Multiple PI with Dr. Miller), Joyce Lee and Dana Albright, UM Department of Pediatrics, and Niko Kaciroti, UM Department of Pediatrics.
+AIMS T1D is a clinical trial (NCT03688919) testing bundled self-regulation-based interventions among adolescents ages 13-17 years old with type 1 diabetes (T1D).
+Self-regulation skills include Executive Function, Emotion Regulation and Future Orientation.
+T1D-related outcomes of interest are medical regimen adherence and HbA1c.
+The AIMS T1D team includes Dr. Emily Fredericks, UM Department of Pediatrics (Multiple PI with Dr. Miller), Joyce Lee and Dana Albright, UM Department of Pediatrics, and Niko Kaciroti, UM Department of Pediatrics.
+AIMS T1D is funded through the NIH Common Fund/Office of Behavioral and Social Sciences Research/Science of Behavior Change Initiative and NICHD (UH3HD087979).

 ABC Brain Games

-ABC Brain Games was a clinical trial examining the impact of self-regulation-focused interventions on child eating behavior among children who were growing up in poverty.
-Childhood obesity is a critical and ongoing public health problem, with almost 25% of children overweight by age 4 years and 35% by adolescence.
+ABC Brain Games was a clinical trial testing the impact of self-regulation-focused interventions on eating behavior among children growing up in poverty.
+Childhood obesity is an ongoing public health problem, with almost 25% of children overweight by age 4 years and 35% by adolescence.
 Once established, childhood obesity is difficult to treat and tracks into adulthood.
-Unfortunately obesity prevention and treatment programs focused on diet and physical activity have had limited efficacy.
-ABC Brain Games and related work examined whether one reason for this may be limited attention to basic mechanisms of health behavior change in children, and tested different aspects of self-regulation as an example of one such process.
+Unfortunately obesity prevention and treatment programs have had limited efficacy.
+ABC Brain Games and related work examined whether one reason for this may be limited attention to basic mechanisms of health behavior change in children, and tested self-regulation as one such process.
 This research is a collaboration with Dr. Julie Lumeng, Dr. Ashley Gearhardt, Dr Emily Fredericks and Dr. Rich Gonzales and was funded through the NIH Common Fund/Office of Behavioral and Social Sciences Research/Science of Behavior Change Initiative and NICHD (UH2HD087979).

 To learn more, see our papers on Targeting Self-Regulation to Promote Health Behaviors in Children and Developmentally Informed Behavior Change Techniques to Enhance Self-Regulation in a Health Promotion Context.